- The Council of Europe on the protection of animal rights

 The Ph.
 Eur.
 Commission continuously revises general texts and monographs, re-evaluates the relevance of animal tests mentioned in the Ph.
 Eur. texts. and if deemed appropriate includes alternative methods.
 This work is based on consensual discussions within Group of Experts and involve all interested parties (OMCLs, industry, universities and regulators), including representatives from other institutions such as the World Health Organization (WHO), the European Medicines Agency (EMA) and US Food and Drug Administration (FDA).

 The Biological Standardisation Programme aims at validating new pharmacopoeial methods and establishing Ph.
 Eur. reference preparations for the quality control of biological medicines.
-The programme is particularly committed to consider promising alternative 3R methods.
+This programme is particularly committed to taking into consideration all promising alternative 3R methods.

 The BSP actively works to improve the implementation of the 3R approaches.
 Among other activities, as member of the Vaccines Project Team, the BSP contributes to the Technical Platform for 3Rs in Regulation of the European Partnership for Alternative Approaches to animal Testing (EPAA), a partnership between the EU Commission and industry.